Dynamics365/dynamics365.github.io/news/2100-01-01-automate-your-tests-for-dynamics-365-finance/index.md

-# AUTOMATE YOUR TESTS FOR DYNAMICS 365 FINANCE AND OPERATIONS
+# Automate testing Dynamics 365 Finance & Operations

 A new article for you the community.
 More specifically, all project managers, functional and technical consultants, as well as customer-side decision-makers on the deployment of Dynamics 365 Finance and Operations.